mariodosreis/tai/README.md

 Notice that STOP codons have been excluded. codonM, also ignores the first codon in every sequence, this is because it is always a Methionine codon (even if its not coded by the canonical ATG).
 The codons above follow the TCAG ordering.
-The full genetic code ordered this way is
+The standard genetic code ordered this way is

 ~~~
 AAs    = FFLLSSSSYY**CC*WLLLLPPPPHHQQRRRRIIIMTTTTNNKKSSRRVVVVAAAADDEEGGGG